sbb-design-systems/sbb-angular/src/angular-public/table/table.md

-You can use table component to display rows of data as see below
+You can use table component to display rows of data as seen below

 ```html
 <sbb-table tableId="testID">